MaxTuron/hrnet/README.md

 The repository of the original project is [here](https://github.com/OpenClassrooms-Student-Center/P12_Front-end).

 I have converted the modal component.
-The repository is Here
+The repository is [here](https://github.com/MaxTuron/modaleplugin)

 **Old version of HRnet**